jakerudolph/matlab_standards/matlab_standards.md

 ## Getters and Setters

-**Description:** Dependent properties **SHOULD** not be used.
-Write explicit methods for getting or setting property values if necessary instead of get.<property> and set.<property>syntax.
+**Description:** Dependent properties **SHOULD NOT** be used.
+Write explicit methods for getting or setting property values if necessary instead of get.property and set.property syntax.

 **Rationale:** Property getters and setters can cause unexpected behavior because code is run unexpectedly when the property's value is changed or requested.

 ## Nesting Depth

-**Description:** Clocks of code **SHOULD NOT** be nested deeper than ten levels.
+**Description:** Blocks of code **MUST NOT** be nested deeper than ten levels, and **SHOULD NOT** be nested deeper than five levels.
 If necessary, refactor into multiple functions.
-When possible, keep nesting depth within 5.

 **Rationale:** Deeply nested code is often less readable and it can be a sign of inefficient code.

 ## Repeated Code

-**Description:** If a function contains a block of code that is repeated more than one time, it **SHOULD** be refactored into a single function.
+**Description:** If a function contains a block of code that is repeated more than one time, it **SHOULD** be refactored into a single block of code.

-**Rationale:** Refactoring of repeated blocks of code into single functions increases the maintainability, readability and reusability of the code.
+**Rationale:** Refactoring of repeated blocks of code increases the maintainability, readability and reusability of the code.

 ## Structure Ownership